 The Implications of Growing Automotive PCB Market Shares for PCB Designers

 Do you remember the “dynamic duo” days they used to do back in school?
 My friend and I always dressed up as the classic Batman and Robin.
 I was Batman, of course.
 Albeit a Batman with no Batmobile and a 90’s homemade utility belt - no wonder I couldn’t convince any girls to be Catwoman.
-For engineers, the Batmobile represents a different dynamic duo that is becoming more prevalent as technology advances: PCBs and cars.
+For engineers, the Batmobile represents a different dynamic duo that is becoming more prevalent as technology advances: a car and printed circuit board.
 Luxury in a car used to mean heated seats, now it means Printed Bs driving for you and a 17” LED display in the dashboard.
 Sadly no one has integrated jet engines into their cars yet.
-With automotive PCBs gaining PCB market share, the modern should start thinking about how their designs can enable essential and luxury features in connected cars.
+Since an automotive PCB market is gaining share, the modern should start thinking about how their designs can enable essential and luxury features in connected cars.
 They should also get ready to learn cutting edge design techniques such as rigid-flex and HDI in order to meet automotive requirements.

 I think this will be my next ride.
 Editorial credit: Rubens Alarcon / Shutterstock.com